 In order to identify strategic future hydrological regimes for the VMD, this research aims to provide insight into the correlation between land-use dynamics and changes in the hydrological regime in the VMD and into the main land-use drivers.
 The specific objectives are to:

-- Identify the main drivers of land-use changes in two different socio-hydrological setting case studies; and
+- Identify the main drivers of land-use changes in two different socio-hydrological setting case studies

 - Discuss strategic future hydrological regimes for the delta to anticipate climate change, private land-use choices, and inter-boundary water resources management problems.